The Frustrations of Starting CPAP

 What helped me get over the annoyance of hearing myself breathe is playing classical music as I fall asleep.
 It helps to quiet my mind and distract the sound of my breathing.

 Now for the pressure, well, that is something that takes time.
 CPAP stands for continuous positive airway pressure, so you always have the pressure blowing at you even when exhaling.

 The best way I can describe it to those who haven’t experienced CPAP is sticking your head out of a moving vehicle.
 The sensation of having your breath taken away can be unpleasant.
 However, once you have become acclimated to therapy not having the pressure blowing now makes me feel claustrophobic.
 It’s funny how things can change.

 Advice for others starting a CPAP journey

-The thing that I found to be extremely helpful, that most forget about, is to go to bed when you're tired.
-This helps prevent the laying in bed staring at the ceiling with your CPAP on.
+The thing that I found to be extremely helpful – that most people forget about – is to go to bed when you're tired.
+This also helps prevent laying in bed staring at the ceiling with your CPAP on.

 Adjusting to therapy takes time, so if you are just starting out on your CPAP journey, be patient with yourself.
 Remember, you are not alone on this journey.
 Us CPAP users have all struggled at one point or another.